Cincinnati Bearcats: Club sports

 The university has a diverse number of intercollegiate club sports teams.
-Notable teams include alpine skiing (which competes in the United States Collegiate Ski and Snowboard Association), men's baseball, rowing, lacrosse, men's soccer, and the men's ice hockey team (which competes in the American Collegiate Hockey Association DII).
+Notable teams include alpine skiing (which competes in the United States Collegiate Ski and Snowboard Association), men's baseball, rowing, lacrosse, men's soccer, and the men's ice hockey team (which competes in the American Collegiate Hockey Association DI).
 The Tennis Club competes in the USTA Tennis on Campus and the Great Lakes Tennis Conference.
 The Waterski Team were 2008 DII National Champions.
 The University of Cincinnati Rugby Football Club was established in 1971 and competes in Division 1 college rugby in the MAC conference.
 The University of Cincinnati Women's Rugby Football Club was founded in 2012 and competes in Division 2 in the Ohio Valley Conference.
 In 2014 and 2015 UCWRFC competed in the Women's College Division 2 Fall Championship; advancing to the round of 8 in 2015.
+The UC Disc golf team have won the team national championship in 2023 and 2025, along with players earning individual championships in 2017 and 2023.

 Club sports at Cincinnati operate in a tier system.
 The top tier are the Tier 5 sports, which are classified as semi-varsity.
 These clubs operate at a level similar to a varsity team in sports for which Cincinnati lacks varsity representation, and the tier reflects the commitment these students dedicate to their club.
 The four Tier 5 semi-varsity sports as of 2013 are equestrian, men's ice hockey, men's and women's rowing, and men's and women's waterski.

+In 2024, Cincinnati started an Australian Rules Football club team at the University, the first current collegiate Aussie Rules team in North America.